PrivacyScore/PrivacyScore/README.md

 You may want to create a separate inventory file for the initial deployment to just run against new hosts.

+# Distribution of Changes

+* Check in to repository
+* If the change only requires an update of the master:
+  * sudo -s
+  * cd /opt/privacyscore
+  * sudo -u privacyscore git pull && systemctl restart privacyscore
+* else
+  * Execute the following command on a development machine (with all hosts prepared in the ssh_config file): ansible-playbook -i ansible/inventory -K ansible/update_hosts.yml

 # Operations